juj/wasm_webgpu/README.md

 ## 🗓 Implementation Status

-The repository was last updated to be up to date with the WebGPU specification as of 🗓 **6th of September 2024**.
+The repository was last updated to match the API IDL of the WebGPU specification as of 🗓 **6th of September 2024**.

 ## 🏃‍ Quick Getting Started